 The Mydoh app can also be used in tandem with a printed-out chore chart or agreement if that’s your preferred organization style.
 But if writing everything out is just more work for you—or perhaps you’re not at home when some of the chores need to be completed—the Mydoh app makes it simpler to track what’s going on at home by keeping everyone updated in real-time.

 The app is also a useful tool for coaching financial literacy.
-In addition to chore assigning and tracking, Mydoh Play helps teach kids money basics through bite-sized lessons such as cost of living, taxes, savings, investments and much more.
+In addition to chore assigning and tracking, Mydoh helps helps teach kids money basics through bite-sized lessons such as taxes, investments, understanding credit, and much more.

 With the Mydoh app, kids can:

 - Spend money with their Mydoh Smart Cash Card anywhere Visa is accepted (up to the allowable limits)